yyqyang/Emoji_chat_APP/README.md

 4. Notifications would be sent for every message.
 It uses a "Tokens" Firebase real-time database to record the mapping between the userId to the client token that the account was registered, and it would send the notification with the token associated with the other user.

 ## Work Distribution
-1. Overall design: yyqyang@, DDG18@, linxinwen@
+1. Overall design: yyqyang@, DDG18@, linxinwen@,J0615@
-2. Send/Receiver messages design and implmenation: yyqyang@
+2. Send/Receiver messages design and implmenation: yyqyang@J0615@
 3. Notification implementation: linxinwen@ DDG18@
 4. Refactoring and reformatting after the initial implementation, bug fixes: linxinwen@ DDG18@